Cock and bull story

-A cock and bull story is a fanciful, unlikely story.
+"Cock and bull story" is an English-language idiom for a far-fetched and fanciful story or tale of highly dubious validity.
+It is often used to describe a description of events told by someone who is being deceitful or giving an excuse, perhaps unconvincingly.
+The first recorded use of the phrase in English was in John Day's 1608 play Law-trickes or Who Would Have Thought It:

+The inns on Watling Street

-The Cock Inn and the Bull Inn, both in Stony Stratford, a town on Watling Street (now a constituent town of Milton Keynes in Buckinghamshire), were staging posts for rival coach lines on the London–Birmingham turnpike.
+The Cock and the Bull inns in Stony Stratford were staging posts for rival coach lines on Watling Street, the London–Birmingham turnpike road.
 It is said that local people, regarding the passengers staying at the inns as a source of news, were told fanciful stories; there was even rivalry between the two inns as to who could tell the most outlandish story.
 These inns are still in existence: the Cock Hotel is documented to have existed [in one form or another] on the current site since at least 1470; the present building dates from 1742.
-The provenance of The Bull is less well documented but is certainly older than 1600; the present building is "late eighteenth century".
+The history of The Bull is less well documented but is certainly older than 1600; the present building is "late eighteenth century".

-According to another source, the rival inns were in Fenny Stratford, a nearby town on Watling Street, but no such hostelries exist there today.
+According to another source, the rival inns were in Fenny Stratford, a nearby town also on Watling Street, but no such hostelries exist there today.

-Provenance

-There is no known record of the provenance of the expression itself, in particular there is no reliable support for the Stony Stratford origin.
-The first recorded use of the phrase in English was in John Day's 1608 play Law-trickes or Who Would Have Thought It:
+There is no reliable support for the Watling Street etymology of the phrase and it is disputed as folk etymology.